Apollo 14 Mission

 Although breccias dominate the Apollo 14 samples, some basalt samples were collected, usually as clasts (fragments) in breccias.
 Basalts are dark-colored rocks that solidified from molten lava and consist primarily of the minerals pyroxene and plagioclase.
 Generally, the Apollo 14 basalts are similar to basalts found in mare regions studied on other Apollo missions.
 However, the Apollo 14 basalts are generally richer in aluminum and sometimes richer in potassium than other lunar basalts.
 The Apollo 14 basalts formed 4.0 to 4.3 billion years ago, older than the volcanism observed at any of the mare locations studied during the Apollo program.

-This document describes the tools and procedures used by the Apollo astronauts to collect lunar samples.
+Collecting Moon Rocks describes the tools and procedures used by the Apollo astronauts to collect lunar samples.

 The Lunar Sample Laboratory at the Johnson Space Center stores the lunar samples and distributes them to qualified researchers for study.
-This link connects to a website at the Johnson Space Center that provides a virtual tour of the Lunar Sample Laboratory.